I’ve been charged with committing a criminal offence, what happens next?

 Which lawyer do I choose?

-If you have been charged with a criminal offence, drink/drug driving offences, IVO matters etc. you will need to speak with our criminal lawyer, Grant Baars.
+If you have been charged with a criminal offence, drink/drug driving offences, IVO matters etc. you are welcome to make an appointment.

 For the following matters: